jamesabustan/my-recipe-app/server/README.md

 * Improve on UI (once entry is made no back button/ or view recipes button)
 * Add image feature to include in entry
 * Learn proper setup for tests, struggled with assertions not being compatible
+* Meet the criteria of 40% test pass mark
 * Refactor codes for better readability

 #### Creating the Recipe App